naity/fundamental-ml/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Each Jupyter Notebook (.ipynb) in this repository provides an implementation and exploration of a fundamental machine learning algorithm:
+Each Jupyter Notebook (.ipynb) in the `fundamental_ml` provides an implementation and exploration of a fundamental machine learning algorithm:

 * ⚙️**Implementation**: Python code using NumPy/PyTorch.
 * 🧪**Experimentation**: Apply the algorithm to example datasets.